jdittrich/userNeedResearchBook/text/allURBook.md

  resources to get that data«

  »I understand your concern.
-It is fine if you don't agree but I can say, that Human Resources is a separate section.
-We don't dont share personal and the data is not accessible form them.
-As well all data that leaves my computer or the one of my colleague is being anonymized and we remove all data that points to you as person, including names, workplace etc.
+It is fine if you don't agree but I can assure you that Human Resources is a separate section.
+We don't dont share personal data and what we record today is not accessible to them.
+Also, all data that leaves my computer or the one of my colleague is being anonymized and we remove all data that points to you as person, including names, workplace etc.